 Taubman Development & Programming

 - The Phonetic Name Tag Initiative was piloted in 2019 to create opportunities for students, faculty and staff to interact and learn the proper pronunciation of each other's names.
-Please visit our page dedicated to the Phonetic Name Tag Initiative to learn more.
+Please visit our page dedicated to the Phonetic Name Initiative to learn more.

-- Personal pronouns are a unique aspect of one's identity.
-To find more information about personal pronouns, their usage, and how the University of Michigan has committed to fostering an environment of inclusiveness, please visit our page about personal pronoun usage at Taubman College.
+- Pronouns are a unique aspect of one's identity.
+To find more information about pronouns, their usage, and how the University of Michigan has committed to fostering an environment of inclusiveness, please visit our page about pronoun usage at Taubman College.